osohq/oso/new-docs/content/python/reference/frameworks/django.md

 ### Registering classes & models

-Often, authorization rules will be expressed over django models.
+Often, authorization rules will be expressed over Django models.
 Therefore, `django_oso` will register every model for each installed app upon startup as a class with Oso.
 The `django.http.HttpRequest` is also registered under `HttpRequest`.
 Django models are referenced in a Polar file using the